 As a mom, I want to have time for my family.
 I don’t want to be working full-time for somebody else.
 I don’t want to be disorganised.
 I don’t want to be unhealthy.
 This blog will provide you with all the information you need to live a better balanced life.
 The money making and saving ideas have been thoroughly tested and actually work and I will help you to get organised, get healthy and live the simple life you crave.
 Balancing time and life these days can be really difficult.
 Over 16 years ago I gave up my job to pursue a life of financial independence, allowing me more time with my family.
 On Time and Pence I share ideas on real, tried and tested money making ideas, money saving, getting organised and family health.
 Everything you need to live a balanced life and spend time doing the things you want to do.

 After reaching financial independence at 33, Sebastien shares his journey and experience to help and inspire others.
 He runs the Financial Independence community in Belgium where he helps people to take control of their finances so that they can live more and give more.
 Sebastien specializes in index ETF investing, financial independence planning and #FIforImpact.

 My name is Michael and I am on a journey towards financial independence.
 Originally from New Zealand and now living in Ireland, I am happily married and a father of three boys.
 In 2017 I made the decision to start to journey towards financial freedom.
 I was sick of selling my time for money and realised that through the power of compounding interest, I could work towards financial independence.
 Join me as I discuss my journey towards financial independence.

-You can listen to Derek’s interview on the Financial Independence Europe Podcast here.
+You can listen to Michael’s interview on the FI Europe Podcast here.